Pick up from airport and transfer to hotel.

 Kashgar Old City: The old city is a traditional Islamic city, though much of it has sadly now been destroyed by the Chinese.
 The huge Id Kah Mosque, the largest mosque in China, is located in the heart of the city.

 Live stock Bazzar: Kashgar Sunday Bazaar is renowned as the biggest market in Central Asia; a pivotal trading point along the Silk Road.

 Free time in the afternoon and explore this city by yourself.

-Overland road trip
+road trip from Xi’an

 We operate tailor-made Adventure & Tour China for individuals, families and small groups around travellers' time, interests, preferred pace and travel style.
 We will take you to the major and stunning china highlights as well as further along the road less traveled.